Adopted Local Development Plan 2015

-The Development Plan Scheme (DPS) provides details on how the Council's Development Policy Service intends to take forward the Local Development Plan in terms of timescales and methods of public engagement to be employed.
+The Development Plan Scheme (DPS) provides details on how the Council's Development Policy Service intends to take forward preparation of Local Development Plan 2 in terms of timescales and methods of public engagement to be employed.

 For more information please contact email@example.com or call 01546 604158